Nick Lipscombe ~ Books

 Waterloo - The Decisive Victory ~ OSPREY Publishing 2014

-Nick's latest work is a study of the epic struggle on Spain’s eastern front during the Peninsular War.
+Nick's study of the epic struggle on Spain’s eastern front during the Peninsular War.
 Often overlooked as not an integral part of the Duke of Wellington’s main army operating on the Portuguese border and in western and northern Spain but, in point of fact, the two fronts were intrinsically linked.
 To the Spanish, the east coast was a matter of national survival; the ports of Tarragona, Valencia, Alicante and Cartagena sustained the nation, fed the people and the Spanish military machine.
 To the French, failure to gain early control of the east coast was cited by Napoleon as one of the principal reasons for the defeat of the Grande Armée and the loss of the War.
 To the British, the east coast was a necessary and cost effective distraction but, by 1812, it had become an integral component to Wellington’s plans and, in the end, it held the key to the successful invasion of France.

 Wellington's Eastern Front ~ Pen & Sword 2016